rahulmatthan/rahulmatthan.github.io/exmachina/content/about/_index.md

-I am a lawyer based in India.
-Since 2016 I've written a weekly column called Ex Machina on issues at the intersection of Law, Technology and Society.
-This website is a running archive of the column.
+My name is Rahul Matthan.
+I am a technology lawyer and a partner at Trilegal, a leading law firm based in India.
+I have, since 2016, written a weekly column called Ex Machina in The Mint on various issues at the intersection of Law, Technology and Society.
+From time to time, I have also contributed to other papers - chiefly the Hindusthan Times, the sister paper of the Mint.
+This website is a running archive of all my writings.

+The articles are posted as they are published, slightly staggered from the data of publication.
+They are also broadly categorised by topic so you can, from the main page, click on a tag to read all the articles in a given category.
+There is also a page with an index of all the articles in chronological order in case there is a particular article you are looking to find.

+I am also a published author and in the "Book" page you will find links to where you can purchase my two most recent books.

+Finally, I released 5 episodes of a podcast (also under the name Ex Machina) that, despite my best efforts I was not able to extend to a second season.
+I love what I was able to create and I have still not given up on the hope that I will, someday, be able to take this up again.